-The Group has blasting and painting facilities at its Brisbane operation and these are subject to environmental regulation.
-A licence to operate these facilities has been granted.
-There have been no significant known breaches of the Group's licence conditions or any environmental regulations to which it is subject.
+The group has blasting and painting facilities at its Brisbane operation and these are subject to environmental regulation.
+A licence to operate this facility has been granted.
+There have been no significant known breaches of the group's licence conditions or any environmental regulations to which it is subject.